zachflower/rock-paper-scissors/php/README.md

 This is an implementation of a simple rock, paper, scissors app in PHP.

+## Installation

+If you need help getting PHP installed, head on over to http://php.net/.

+## Compilation

+No complication is necessary.

 ## Syntax

 This is a command-line application.
 To play, open up a terminal, navigate to